rust-lang/rfcs/text/0000-sized-hierarchy.md

       bound](https://github.com/rust-lang/rust/pull/46108#issuecomment-353672604).
-    - Ultimately this was closed [after a language team meeting](https://github.com/rust-lang/rust/pull/46108#issuecomment-360903211) deciding that `?DynSized` was ultimately too complex and couldn't be justified by support for a relatively niche feature like `extern type`.
+    - Ultimately this was closed [after a language team meeting](https://github.com/rust-lang/rust/pull/46108#issuecomment-360903211) deciding that `?DynSized` was ultimately too complex and couldn't be justified by support for a relatively niche feature like extern types.
 - [rfcs#2255: More implicit bounds (?Sized, ?DynSized, ?Move)][issue_more_implicit_bounds], [kennytm][author_kennytm], Dec 2017
     - Issue created following [rust#46108][pr_dynsized_rebase] to discuss the complexities surrounding adding new traits which would benefit from relaxed